Email Us

 • Enhanced Workability: It provides a "creamy" consistency that allows for easy pumping and troweling over large areas.

-At Celix Industrial, we believe that floor integrity shouldn't be a gamble.
+At Celix Cellulose, we believe that floor integrity shouldn't be a gamble.
 Every batch of our construction chemicals undergoes rigorous application-oriented testing.

 We don't just measure the powder in a lab; we mix a full batch of self-leveling mortar and perform a Flow Table Test.
 We observe the slurry for 30 minutes to ensure no bleeding occurs at the edges of the flow circle.
 By utilizing automated process monitoring, we eliminate the batch-to-batch drift that causes on-site failures.
 When you use Celix, you are getting the engineering certainty required for a flawless, crack-free finish.